sabinevidal/100-days-of-code/log.md

 After that I got it done pretty quickly!
 Whoops!
 Came back with errors... used printf to see what the rounding was doing to the cents, but it was correct.
 One of the errors came back when 0.01 change was expected, fiddled aroudn and realised I needed to do `while (cents -1 >= 1) {cents - 1;}` with the equal sign.
 Not going to forget that one again!

+Still wasn't working... apparently the actual issue, after I took to reddit, and took a couple hours away from my screen, was incredibly obvious. `while (cents -25 >= 25)` makes no sense... at all.
+Apparently in my late afternoon brain it did, because if you were to write it out in pseudocode exactly it kind of would work.
+But not in C evidently.
+So quick change to `while (cents >= 25)` and everything works... _that's embarrassing_ X_X But you live and you learn!

 The walkthrough also went through the 'modular' method, so decided to give that one a go too.
 They didn't explain it too in-depth on the walkthrough, so I've had to go a searching for how to even start implementing it.
 I understand the basics of it, and that I would have to use division as well, but not even sure how to start...
+So did some reading and someone said that modular makes a lot more sense once you've given the pset1 credit a go (the more comfortable option).
+So will follow that advice because it seems pretty legit.

+WP Portfolio Problems: WordPress is just refusing to send me my new password for my live site.
+Not sure what to do... but need to get it sorted soon.

 **Link(s) to work**